petrosKon/Kontrazis/content/posts/ARcher.md

 ![alt text](https://raw.githubusercontent.com/petrosKon/Kontrazis/master/static/images/ARCher%20-%20Five%20Hearts.JPG)
 Our last card for our demo, the Five Of Hearts.
 It includes our last enemy, the peashooter where it functions like a turret gun.
 According to which direction it is facing it is shooting projectiles.
+The videos of the application contain two different configuration that can show the possibilities of such an application, that multiple large scale levels can be created even with the same cards!!

 Videos of the application:
 ---------------